The Lord is my shepherd, I shall not want.

 “I wonder if that’s why the call that hick restaurant chain Cracker Barrel?
 An inside joke on their typical customer.”

-Incidentally, Cracker Barrel is headquartered in Tennessee, and like Denny’s and Shoney’s.
-Like the others, Cracker Barrel has its share of discrimination lawsuits.
+Incidentally, Cracker Barrel is headquartered in Tennessee, southern, and like Denny’s and Shoney’s, Cracker Barrel has its share of discrimination lawsuits.

 Nikko, “So we go in through the church?”